 We're also working to improve the recyclability of our packaging.
-Apple's packaging design guidelines factor in packaging recyclability, requiring the use of fiber-based materials that can break back down to pulp as part of mixed-paper recycling streams, alongside materials like cereal boxes.53 These guidelines are supported by third-party assessments from firms - including Western Michigan University's Paper Pilot Plant and the U.S. Forest
+Apple's packaging design guidelines factor in packaging recyclability, requiring the use of fibre-based materials that can break back down to pulp as part of mixed-paper recycling streams, alongside materials like cereal boxes.
+These guidelines are supported by third-party assessments from firms - including Western Michigan University's Paper Pilot Plant and the US Forest